lucheshidi/Plateau-Craft-Launcher-Command/README.md

 6.Now you can open the git bash to the new folder, input"mvn clean package".

-7.go to new dirctory's target folder, will be a Jar File and now you can use plateau launcher.
+7.go to new dirctory's target folder, will be a Jar File and now you can use cmd: java -jar ./*.jar [options] [commands(args)]

 ## Thanks~